shorebirdtech/website/src/content/blog/flutter-jobs.md

 No, it doesn't need to be a fancy portfolio.
 (But that doesn't hurt.)

-It's just like a resume (or a website for some business), people want to be able to understand that you've successfully done stuff before (implying you are likely to do stuff for them too if hired), and they want to be able to browse through such on their own (e.g. a resume, portfolio site, GitHub, etc.)
+It's just like a resume (or a website for some business).
+People want to be able to understand that you've successfully done stuff before (implying you are likely to do stuff for them too if hired), and they want to be able to browse through such on their own (e.g. a resume, portfolio site, GitHub, etc.)

-I would encourage focusing ones efforts on _doing things_ and letting them be publicly visible if possible, rather than making the presentation of such amazing.
+I would encourage focusing one's efforts on _doing things_ and letting them be publicly visible if possible, rather than making the presentation of such amazing.
 Substance over form (unless you're applying for a job like Design Engineer, where someone cares deeply about your design presentation).